adelsaleh/hmSimulator/README.md

   <img src="test2.gif"/>
 </div>

 Part of the goals of this simulation is to be able to replicate known results in the literature regarding stationary taveling waves of the HM equation.
-Refer to chapter 3 following MS thesis [[2]](#2) for a discussion of the problem.
+Refer to third chapter of the following MS thesis [[2]](#2) for a discussion of the problem.
 It turns out that the initial data for which the corresponding solution is a stationary wave are in fact solutions to a semi-linear elliptic equation on the square.
 More precisely, the initial data solves the equation

 <p align="center">